shourya01/shourya01.github.io/index.md

 ### Hult Prize 2016 (Dubai Finals)

-Hult Prize is an annual entrepreneurship competition organized on a global scale to encourage innovative entrepreneurial solutions to big world problems.
+Hult Prize is an annual entrepreneurship competition organized on a global scale to encourage innovative entrepreneurial solutions to large-scale social problems.

 I was a part of _Project Vriddhi_, a team of 4 BITS Pilani, Goa students.
 We proposed an idea for urban decongestion using scheduled & shared transportation.
 This was in response to solve the problem of [urban crowded slums](http://www.hultprize.org/wp-content/uploads/2017/07/Hult-Prize-2016-Case-Study_FINAL.compressed.pdf),